 One summer afternoon, as the sun was about to set, a tiny and beautiful butterfly came flying over a meadow where the most extraordinary flowers grow.
-The butterfly, tired from flying, landed on a strange yet beautiful flower.
+The butterfly, tired from flying, landed on a strange, beautiful flower.

-The flower, strange beyond compare–at least to the butterfly–has a long, erect, and spiraling stem with tubular flowers arranged in a more or less spirally twisted, showy, or inconspicuous terminal spike.
-Their color is typically a shade of white or yellowish-white or even pink.
+The flower, strange beyond compare—at least to the butterfly—has a long, erect, and spiraling stem with tubular flowers arranged in a rather spirally twisted, showy, or inconspicuous terminal spike.
+The flower boasts its vibrant pink hue.

 The butterfly wondered both at the sun and at the flower.